perfectly-balanced/PathBench/README.md

 set goal and start positions and change animation settings.
 A map is then initialised on pressing "Update".

-The View Editor window is used to customise the map, e.g. change colors of entities or set transparency level.
+The View Editor window is used to customise the map, e.g. change colours of entities or set transparency level.
 Those modifications could also be saved as one of the six states using the "Save" button, and the changes can be reverted at any point using "Restore".
 The 1-6 state buttons provide the freedom to easily toggle between different custom states.